RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ---

-Invoke the pipeline once more by navigating to _Builds > Build Configs > monolith-pipeline > Rebuild_.
+Invoke the pipeline once more by navigating to _Developer Console > Builds > Start Build_.
 The same pipeline progress will be shown, however before deploying to prod, you will see a prompt in the pipeline:

 ![Prod]({% image_path pipe-start2.png %}).